hero827/Test/readme.md

 It is running inside a MSSQL docker container `central-sql-db`

 * rows can be inserted and modified, including the aggregate key columns
-* an updated row is noted by a change in `modifiedDate` as well as in incremented unique sequence `latestOffset`
+* an updated row is noted by a change in `modifiedDate` as well as in an incremented unique sequence `latestOffset`
 * each row represents a single `Athlete`.
 The data is maintained by the application and can be altered by the Athlete and/or their team's coaching staff.

 The SQL container is mapped to the host port 44331